Dojde/Hellmark.github.io/education.md

 layout: single
 classes:
 ---
-My master of science in Industrial Engineering and Management at the Faculty of Engineering, Lund University, includes multiple courses from both Software Intensive Systems and Risk Management (Statistics).
+M.SC. in Industrial Engineering and Management at the Faculty of Engineering, Lund University, with a focus on software and mathematics.

 ---